 * Enoch Lovejoy Lewis was his son and ordained an elder as well.
 Enoch Lewis’ 1846 marriage to a white LDS woman, Mary Matilda Webster in Boston, and their having a mixed-race child in 1847, was a contributing factor to the Priesthood ban.
 See Connell’s comments below.

-* William McCary was ordained an Elder by Apostle Orson Hyde in October 1846.
+* Warner McCary was ordained an Elder by Apostle Orson Hyde in October 1846.
 He was known as the “black prophet.”
 William was later excommunicated in 1847 for seducing a number of Mormon, white women into unauthorized polygamy.

 Warner “William” McCary was NOT half-Native American, although he claimed to be Choctaw.
 His mother was an African American slave and his father was her white master, a carpenter born in Pennsylvania.
 McCary made up his Native American heritage and traveled around the country putting on shows as an “Indian”, claiming to be the lost son of Moshullah Tubbee, a great Choctaw chief.
 It was a scam to make money.